Decontamination layout for Level A

 • Soft brushes are used to scrub critical contamination areas (gloves, boots, visor, zippers).

 • A 5-minute dwell time is maintained for neutralizing agents.
+“Use only decontamination agents and neutralization methods specifically approved in the site HASP or chemical-specific procedure.”

 Station 4: Final Rinse